Algorithmic idealism: what should you believe to experience next?: Algorithmic idealism in a nutshell

 Induction, broadly speaking, is a method to predict future observations by extrapolating regularities of past observations.
 What I mean by ``universal'' is a method that does not only work under the assumptions that we navigate within our own universe, but in a large class of conceivable environments.
 The possibility of inductive inference is one of the main assumptions of the scientific method.
 Here, we stipulate that induction should in principle \textit{always} be possible, even in exotic situations, but in the following \textit{indirect} way: there is a method of induction $M$ such that the likelihood of becoming $y$ next, given that one is $x$ now, is exactly the one that is predicted by $M$.
 In other words, a hypothetical third person that uses method $M$ could correctly (albeit not deterministically) predict any other agent's future self state, if it were given a complete description of that agent's current self state.
-Another way to phrase Postulate 2 would be to say that \textit{regularities that are present in your current self state will tend to persist in your private future}.
+A consequence of Postulate 2 is that \textit{regularities that are present in your current self state will tend to persist in your private future}, because methods of induction assign high probability to this being true.